All Blogs

 AI & Automation for Efficiency

 Artificial Intelligence (AI) and automation continue to reshape RCM by streamlining processes, reducing administrative burdens, and minimizing errors.
 AI-powered tools can automate claim submissions, detect anomalies in billing, and optimize workflows.
-Robotic Process Automation (RPA) further enhances efficiency by handling repetitive tasks such as data entry and eligibility verification.
-In 2025, AI-driven chatbots and virtual assistants are expected to play a larger role in patient interactions, improving response times and satisfaction.
+Purpose-built AI agents go further than Robotic Process Automation (RPA), handling repetitive work such as data entry and eligibility verification end-to-end.
+In 2026, AI-driven agents and virtual assistants are playing a larger role in patient interactions, improving response times and satisfaction.

 Increased Focus on Patient-Centric Billing & Transparency